igor-petruk/oatbar/book/src/configuration/cookbook/media.md

 # Media (MPRIS)

 `oatbar` supports controlling and displaying track information from any media player that implements the MPRIS D-Bus interface (e.g., Spotify, VLC, mpv, Firefox).
+To control `mpd`, which lacks native MPRIS support, we recommend using the [mpdris](https://github.com/jasger9000/mpdris) daemon bridge.

 The `oatbar-mpris` command provides both a continuous stream of media variables and subcommands for controlling playback.
+For a full list of variables and commands, see the [MPRIS Reference](../reference/mpris.md).

-### Enabling the Block
+### Enabling the command

 Add the `oatbar-mpris` command to your `~/.config/oatbar/config.toml`: